|

 one last miracle for the life of this exceptional building, the

 fourth oldest synagogue building in the United States.
+But first,

 let’s peek at Gates Of Heaven’s past.
 The synagogue